 August 15, 2024, 3:45 pm | Read time: 10 minutes

-For decades, Italy has been one of the most popular summer vacation destinations not only for Germans.
+For decades, Italy has been one of the most popular summer vacation destinations, not just for Germans.
 In addition to fascinating cities with architecture from all eras and idyllic landscapes, Italy also offers numerous dream beaches.
 TRAVELBOOK highlights which ones are particularly worth visiting.

-If you enjoy beach vacations, Italy is the place to be: More than 7,500 miles of coastline surround the country with its characteristic boot shape, plus the offshore islands, especially Sardinia and Sicily.
-While the Adriatic coast between Trieste and Rimini features miles of wide sandy beaches equipped with colorful loungers and umbrellas, other regions have hidden coves that are still true insider tips.
+If you enjoy beach vacations, Italy is the place to be: More than 7,500 miles of coastline surround the country with its distinctive boot shape, along with the offshore islands, especially Sardinia and Sicily.
+While the Adriatic coast between Trieste and Rimini features miles of wide sandy beaches equipped with colorful loungers and umbrellas, other regions offer hidden coves that are still true insider tips.
 TRAVELBOOK showcases twelve of Italy’s most beautiful beaches.

 1. Cala Mariolu – Sardinia

-Many people love it and return year after year: the island of Sardinia.
+Many people love it and return every year: the island of Sardinia.
 Everywhere you find secluded coves and beaches with fine sand.
-Particularly beautiful is Cala Mariolu, nestled in the north of Arbatax between Cala Biriola and Cala Goloritzé against breathtaking rock walls.
+Particularly beautiful is Cala Mariolu, nestled between Cala Biriola and Cala Goloritzé in the north of Arbatax against stunning rock walls.
 The white sand consists of fine and very soft pebbles made of white marble, making the cove especially attractive for divers and snorkelers.
 You can see more underwater here than in most other coves.
 The seabed is very shallow, making it perfect for families with children.
 However, Cala Mariolu is only accessible by boat or on foot.
-The short hike is well worth it.
-The path leads through ancient cork and oak forests along the Codula di Sisine stream.
+The short hike is well worth it, leading through ancient cork and oak forests along the Codula di Sisine stream.
 Alternatively, you can rent an excursion boat from Arbatax, Cala Gonone, or Navarrese.
 Our tip: The cove is completely in the shade from late afternoon.
 To enjoy the sun as long as possible, it’s best to arrive early.

 2. La Pelosa Beach – Sardinia